awsdocs/aws-freertos-docs/doc_source/getting_started_ti.md

    If you are using IAR Embedded Workbench, choose **Connect to AWS IoT\-TI**\.
 Under **Hardware platform**, choose **Edit**\.
 Under **Integrated Development Environment \(IDE\)**, choose **IAR Embedded Workbench**\.
 Make sure the compiler is set to IAR, and then choose **Create and Download**\.

 1. Unzip the downloaded file to your hard drive\.
 When unzipped, you have a directory named `AmazonFreeRTOS`\.
-You can place this directory anywhere you want, but be aware of path length limitations on Windows\.

 **Note**
 The maximum length of a file path on Microsoft Windows is 260 characters\.
 The longest path in the Amazon FreeRTOS download is 122 characters\.
 To accommodate the files in the Amazon FreeRTOS projects, make sure that the path to the `AmazonFreeRTOS` directory is fewer than 98 characters long\.
 For example, `C:\Users\Username\Dev\AmazonFreeRTOS` works, but `C:\Users\Username\Documents\Development\Projects\AmazonFreeRTOS` causes build failures\.